rOY369/Docs/work/Sustainable office/zero_waste.md

 **Questions**
 - How should waste segregation be done ?
-	- plastic waste
+	- plastic
 	- e-waste
 	- Paper
 	- Cardboard
 	- Metal/Tin
-	-
 - What to do with different types of waste produced ?
-	- Segregated waste to be disposed off through Chintan
+	- Segregated waste to be disposed off through a certified recycler like Chintan

 ## Waste Management/Zero Waste Consultants